nikita-volkov/graph-db/README.md

 ## Project Status

-Not released yet and currently on hold.
+Unreleased and currently on hold.

-The project is perfectly compilable and the demos and tests execute just fine, so you can already get a feeling of what it's all about.
-The tutorials are coming after release.
+The project is compilable and the demos and tests execute fine, so you can get a feeling of what it's about.

 ---